esdevz/web-memo/readme.md

 ## About

-This is a web extension that helps you create notes from selected text and save copied images and screenshots.
+This is a web extension that helps you create notes and collections from websites you visit.

 ## How it works